 When entering the Department of Materials Science and Engineering you will be assigned an academic advisor who is a full-time faculty member in the Department.
 Students will plan their programs of study in consultation with their advisors (see sample programs later in this manual).
 These programs will be designed to meet the University and Departmental degree requirements as well as reflect the individual interests of the student.
-An anticipated program of study signed by your advisor should be filed as early as possible during your residence, and as subsequent changes are made to the program, it is your responsibility to see that a revised and signed program is filed with your advisor.
-You must have an approved program on file no later than the semester before you expect to graduate.
+An anticipated program of study signed by your advisor should be filed as early as possible during your residence, and as subsequent changes are made to the program, it is your responsibility to see that a revised and signed program on file no later than the semester before you expect to graduate.